-After attending a mental health conference earlier this year, I was struck by the strength and emotion shown by two particular guests, who were speaking to us so openly and candidly about their recent bereavements.
+After attending a mental health conference, I was struck by the strength and emotion shown by two particular guests, who were speaking to us so openly and candidly about their recent bereavements.

 Bereavement - a taboo that we need to talk about